 You will also need to declare if you have been treated by, or referred to, a hospital doctor or surgeon within the last 12 months for any reason.

-If you do not tell your insurer about your medical conditions it could invalidate your policy and you will not be covered at all.
+If you do not tell your insurer about your medical conditions, it could invalidate your policy and you will not be covered at all.

-You will be covered for any claims that result directly or indirectly from the conditions you have declared.
+If you take out a travel insurance policy that covers pre-existing conditions, you will be covered for any claims that result directly or indirectly from the conditions you have declared.
 For example, you will be covered if: